centre-for-effective-altruism/CEA-dependencies/README.md

 # CEA dependency project

-Install this project and then verify that the tests run with commands:
+Clone this project and then verify that the tests run with commands:
 ```
 yarn install
 yarn test